imflash217/portfolio/docs/algorithms/QA.md

     :trophy: If the current node is a **TAIL-node** then its `.next` will be `None` and `None` object does not have `.val` attribute.

+???+ quote "Question #5
+    > What is the OPTIMAL COMPLEXITY for **searching a target value in a tandard singly-linked-list**?

+    :trophy: